project-sunbird/sunbird-localization/.circleci/PULL_REQUEST_TEMPLATE.md

  Pull request title should be in the below format.
 Otherwise pull request will not be allowed to merge

- E.g: Issue #EX-1000: pull request title
+>Issue #EX-1000: pull request title

 ## Description